+This is just one of those New York trips that I think everyone should do once.
+For starters, the window displays!
 My birthday falls just before Christmas, so we’d always planned to spend Christmas in New York.
 We weren’t sure what to expect, given that Americans celebrate Thanksgiving more than they do Christmas, so we’d made sure to book some properly festive experiences for the big day itself, as well as for Christmas Eve.
 First we’d booked the Redeye Grill by Central Park, famous for its steak and lobster.
 The Bug ate a whole lobster as his Christmas treat, whilst the rest of us devoured amazing steaks.
 Then we spent the afternoon enjoying the Christmassy delights of Radio City’s Rockettes.
 If you’ve never heard of the Rockettes, take a look at this video for an idea of just how special their Christmas Extravaganza is.

 Boxing Day was a mellow affair – as all Boxing Days should be.
-We spent it at Seaport District, in south Manhattan, drinking craft beer and munching l0bster grilled cheese.
+We spent it at Seaport District, in south Manhattan, drinking craft beer and munching lobster grilled cheese.
 We found an epic sweet shop full of giant versions of our favourites, then sank into recliners at the iPic cinema and did the New York version of the Boxing Day film and sofa food, with cocktails and dinner in front of Passengers.

 New York For Shopping

 As we walked along 5th Avenue, I quickly realised I was going to have to come back.
 With my daughter, and without the boys.

 “We’re just going to pop in here.”
 I said to Actually Daddy.
 “Why?
 What do you need?” came the nonplussed reply.